J-Bentley/IntegralBot/README.md

 * alert: Turns on specific pins that are hooked up to a buzzer and red LED.
 * blip: Flashes random GPIO pins (LED/buzzer) with random intervals.
 * rainbow: Flahses a rainbow for given amount of times
-* morsepi: converts arguments into
+* morsepi: converts sentence given to morse and flashes specific pins on server RPi.
+[Timings via](https://morsecode.scphillips.com/timing.html)

 # TODO
 * tee STDOUT to console & text file